AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 The Controller also instructs the Transit GW to stop advertising the Spoke VPC CIDR to VGW.

+#.
+Click on the Aviatrix Transit Gateway dropdown menu and select the Spoke Gateway.
+#.
+Click on the Aviatrix Spoke Gateway dropdown menu and select the Spoke Gateway to detach.
+#.
+Click Detach.

-Note that the Spoke GW is not deleted and you can go to step 6 to attach the Transit GW group again.
+Note that the Spoke GW is not deleted and you can use the top section of this page in the Controller to attach the Transit GW group again.

 To delete a Spoke GW, go to Gateway on the main navigation tab, select the gateway and click Delete.